St Mary Magdalene's Church, Battlefield: Observance and distraction

-The chaplains were secular clergy, without a monastic rule, living in close proximity to lay people and subject to all the pressures of community and political life.
+The chaplains were secular clergy, without a monastic rule, living close to lay people and subject to all the pressures of community and political life.
 Roger Ive considered the pressures so great that he obtained from Henry VI an exclusive right for the college to execute a wide range of writs and other legal instruments within its own site and the nearby estates.
 The background was a period of political crisis, as well as great fiscal pressure for the government, as Suffolk, York and Henry VI himself competed for the power left vacant by the overthrow of the king's uncle, Humphrey, Duke of Gloucester, and the English cause in the Hundred Years' War was brought to the edge of disaster.
-Even John Gillingham, whose revisionist account stresses the essential stability and continuity of 15th century government, paints a picture of mismanagement, policy confusion, and an increasingly angry population during the 1440s.
+Even John Gillingham, whose revisionist account stresses the essential stability and continuity of 15th-century government, paints a picture of mismanagement, policy confusion, and an increasingly angry population during the 1440s.
 According to the king's grant, the chaplains had complained that they were constantly harassed by all kinds of royal and local officials: bailiffs, Justices of the peace, Justices of assize, Seneschals and Marshals of the royal household, Sheriffs, Escheators, Coroners.
 They had been subject to undue fines, redemptions, amercements and distraints.
 This treatment was both pauperising the chaplains and reducing the value of their estates.
 It was necessary to give them peace and quiet so that they might attend seriously to their liturgical duties and so their servants and tenants might work conscientiously for them.
 The solution was the reserve to the Master and chaplains the execution of all briefs, precepts, warrants, bills and mandates throughout the immediate territory of the chapel, the whole of the manor of Adbrighton Hussey and the township of Harlescott.
 Hence, all of the royal and local officials who had been troubling the priests were forbidden to enter these areas in execution of writs of any kind.